MLstate/OpaChat/README.md

-A simple real-time web chat built in Opa.
+A simple, one-room, scalable real-time web chat, with file sharing - built in Opa.
 =========================================

 1) Requirements